InternetOfPeers/hiero-json-rpc-relay-proxy/README.md

 1. **Contract Owner (Prover)**:

    - Generates route data, including the contract address and relay information.
+   - Creates a shared AES secret key for secure communication with the Proxy.
-   - Signs the data using ECDSA and encrypts it using the Proxy's RSA public key.
+   - Signs the data using ECDSA and encrypts it using hybrid encryption (RSA for AES key + AES for payload).
    - Submits the encrypted message to the Hedera topic.
+   - Maintains the AES key in memory for subsequent encrypted communications.

 2. **Hedera Consensus Service**: